IDEA Fund Chair

 University of Virginia, BA, 1983

-Kevin is the Vice President, Senior Consultant, Federal Practice Leader and Market Director, Southeast Higher Education Market with Segal in their Washington, DC office.
+Kevin is the Senior Vice President, Senior Consultant, Federal Practice Leader and Market Director, Southeast Higher Education Market Leader, and Federal And Government Contractor Practice Leader with Segal in their Washington, DC office.
 Kevin has over 30 years of leadership, business development, operations, and HR and Management consulting experience.
-Kevin is also a member of the D&I Steering Committee at Segal.
+Kevin has also been appointed to Segal DE&I Steering Committee at Segal.
 In addition to Segal, Kevin is the Managing Director of Br&U Partners, LLP, where he developed a process for emerging leaders to create and manage their personal brand, “Brand You – Making Who You Are Make A Difference.”

 Prior to joining Segal, Kevin served as a Principal at Hewitt Associates (now Aon Hewitt), where he was a member of the firm’s Executive Leadership Group.
 Kevin was also the Vice President and Senior Director of Business Development at Carrington & Carrington, Ltd. Executive Search, where he managed new and existing client relationships with several Fortune 500 clients.
 He has also held several national and global leadership and business operations positions over 17 years with the Xerox Corporation, including General Manager and Midwest Regional Director for Public Sector Outsourcing.